Sirupsen/sirupsen.github.io/content/post/adjacent-possible/index.md

 your approach.
 When Apple released the iPod in 2001, they surely were eyeing a phone in the _remote possible_.
 They knew that going straight for it, they'd be blasting through doors at a pace that'd yield an immature, poor product.
-They found a way to sustainable way to open the doors for the phone through the iPod.
+They found a way to sustainably open the doors for a phone through the iPod.
 When you find a seemingly intractable problems, there's almost always a tractable problem worth solving hiding inside of it as a stepping stone.